NCAR/aiml-utils/aimlutils/echo/README.md

 ### Custom objective class

-The custom **Objective** class (objective.py) must be composed with a **BaseObjective** class (which lives in base_objective.py), and must contain a method named **train** that returns the value of the optimization metric (in a dictionary, see below).
+The custom **Objective** class (objective.py) must inherit a **BaseObjective** class (which lives in base_objective.py), and must contain a method named **train** that returns the value of the optimization metric (in a dictionary, see below).
 There are example objective scripts for both torch and Keras in the examples directory.
-Your custom Objective class will inherit all of the methods and attributes from the BaseObjective (this way of doing of OOP is called composition).
+Your custom Objective class will inherit all of the methods and attributes from the BaseObjective.
 The Objective's train does not depend on the machine learning library used!
 For example, a simple template has the following structure:

 ```python
 from aimlutils.echo.src.base_objective import *